marcin-gryszkalis/strava-gpx-exporter/README.md

 ## Usage

-Download all gpx files from strava account
+Download all gpx files from strava account.

 ```
 python strava_gpx.py
 ```

 Once the download completes, the gpx files can be found under `gpx/`.

+By default activities are checked starting from most recent and the process stops at first activity that already has corresponding file in `gpx/` directory.
+You can force checking all activities by specifying `--all` switch (activities that were already downloaded are not re-downloaded, if you want to update gpx just delete or rename existing .gpx file).

 ## Limits